jsanchez95/group-project/readme.md

 Wednesday

-Contributed to by Charlie P.
+Contributed to by johnathan sanchez Code Ninja